-Through this screen, you will be able to create a comprehensive backup of your firewall’s configuration in the form of files, and protect access to it.
+Through this screen, you can create a comprehensive backup of your firewall’s configuration in the form of files, and protect access to it.

 You are strongly advised to use a combination of upper and lowercase letters, numbers as well as special characters.